 In their first 12 months of training, all fellows have a continuous, rigorous responsibility regarding inpatient consultative and ambulatory care as well as educational responsibilities in weekly conference presentations.
-In preparation for their research training, traditional track (i.e., 3 year) fellows are required to develop a research project with a faculty mentor, and write a five page research training proposal that is reviewed by a Research Training Committee.
+There is intense daily interaction of fellows with faculty during the first year.
+This provides rigorous supervision.

 The involvement of the faculty in conducting rounds is intense.
 At all institutions and on all rotations, teaching rounds are held daily in which all new consults are presented to the attending, as well as follow-up of patients previously consulted on by the service.
 In these teaching rounds, attendings discuss all aspects of diagnosis and management related to the consultative issues, pertinent microbiology/surgical pathology/ and radiologic data are reviewed, as well as relevant literature.
 All new consults for the day are examined at the bedside with the trainee that same day, as well as problematic follow up issues on other patients on the service.